Daniel-KM/UpgradeToOmekaS/README.md

 Furthermore, a processor should be written to upgrade data.
-There are already such a  processor for the most common plugins, that are integrated or have an equivalent module: [Dublin Core Extended], [Embed Codes], [Exhibit Builder], [Geolocation],  [More User Roles],  [Simple Pages], [Social Bookmarking].
-If used, the modules will be automatically installed.
+There are already such a  processor for the most common plugins, that are integrated or have an equivalent module: [Dublin Core Extended], [Embed Codes], [Exhibit Builder], [Geolocation],  [More User Roles],  [Simple Pages], [Social Bookmarking], [Universal Viewer].
+If enabled, the modules will be automatically installed.
 For other plugins, contact me.

 See the full list of [plugins for Omeka 2 and matching modules for Omeka S].